lucasmouilleron/emailBuilder/README.md

 The email-builder
 =================

-A grunt based email builder for designing, testing and pub.
+A grunt based email builder for designing, testing and publishing.

 Relies on the Ink framework from Zurb for templates.